ErichDylus/100-Days-Of-Coding-Solidity/log.md

 # 100 Days Of Code - Solidity - Log

+### Day 32: July 8, Wednesday
+**Today's Progress**: solidity array issues: nested arrays do not port over, etc., continuing lottery contract

+**Thoughts**: important to realize strings are represented as dynamic arrays in solidity, so cannot transfer arrays of strings to javascript

 ### Day 31: July 7, Tuesday
 **Today's Progress**: burn function and other tuneups to AircraftToken.sol, Udemy course lessons on data structures